 As employees face both personal and professional challenges this holiday season, it’s crucial for you to provide them with the tools and resources they need to reduce stress levels and thrive.

-1. Help Teams Prioritize Projects and Check In Regularly
+1. Prioritize Projects and Check In Regularly

 2. Recognize Hard Work and Achievements

-As employees complete their work, it’s crucial to acknowledge and appreciate all of their contributions.
+As workforces complete their work, it’s crucial to acknowledge and appreciate all of their contributions.
 From day-to-day hard work to concrete achievements, a simple expression of gratitude can go a long way in motivating employees and boosting morale.

 Beyond individual recognition, managers can also organize social opportunities or rewards for a successful year.
 Not only does this validate everyone’s individual contributions, but it also helps foster a sense of belonging, commitment, and community.

-3. Prioritize Clear and Open Communication Lines
+3. Maintain Clear and Open Communication Lines

-Outside of communicating around specific projects, it’s also important to keep an open door—virtual or physical—for employees to voice their thoughts or concerns.
+Outside of communicating around specific projects, it’s also important to keep an open door—virtual or physical—for workforces to voice their thoughts or concerns.
 Booking weekly check-ins can provide a structure for this feedback, but it’s important to not overwhelm schedules with too many meetings.

 4. Encourage Short Breaks During the Day

-Employees don’t need to be working on a project every second of the work day—in fact, that’s a fast track to burnout.
+Employees don’t need to be working on a project every second of the day—in fact, that’s a fast track to burnout.
 Instead, offering short breaks throughout the day allows team members to rest for a moment, recharge, and refocus on the task at hand.

 For example, taking a short walk or stretch break during the day or joining a virtual yoga session can significantly improve their mental health and energy levels.